coderofsalvation/typeshave.js/README.md

 * objects which represent configs or options
 * datastructures and resultsets for html-rendering or processing purposes

-Are you still passing phat data around `fingers-crossed`-style?
+Are you still passing nested data around `fingers-crossed`-style?
 Still wondering why functions like this explode once in a while? :D

     foo( { foo:"bar", bar: 123, records: [ 1, 2 ] } );